yhzhang0128/egos-2000/README.md

 * The **application layer** implements file system, shell and user commands.

 The definitions of `struct earth` and `struct grass` in [this header file](library/egos.h) specify the layer interfaces.
+A [special version of egos-2000](https://github.com/yhzhang0128/egos-2000/tree/ece4750) can run on the RISC-V processor from [ECE4750 at Cornell](https://github.com/cornell-ece4750), which is implemented in Verilog.

 ### Usages and Documentation